LeonTipton/comp2850-minimal-solution/portfolio/protocol-tasks.md

 **PII check**:

-- All screenshots cropped to show only relevant UI
+- All screenshots cropped to show only relevant UIlines AN
 - Browser bookmarks/tabs not visible
 - Participant names/emails blurred or not visible